i-MSCP/imscp/Vagrant/README.md

 nano preseed.pl
 ```

 Be careful to fill up all required parameters.
-If one required parameter is
+If one of required parameters is
-missing, Vagrant box provisioning will fail.
+missing, provisioning of the Vagrant box will fail.
+Starting with i-MSCP 1.5.2,
+only the following parameters are mandatory:

+- `SQL_ROOT_USER`: SQL root username
+- `SQL_ROOT_PASSWORD`: SQL root user password
+- `ADMIN_PASSWORD`: Master administrator password
+- `DEFAULT_ADMIN_ADDRESS`: Master administrator email address

+For all other parameters, the installer will make use of default values.
+Please
+consult the [preseed.pl](../docs/preseed.pl) template file for further details.

 ## Creating the Vagrant box